 Let’s have a look at quick example.

-This is not a real advert incidentally.
+This isn’t a real advert obviously.
 It’s just one we mocked up quickly to show you a typical use of photoshop for marketing in the advertising development process.

 So, here we want to create an advert for jewellery, and specifically this gold ring.